Health libraryBack to health library

-Children in the United States missed 13.8 million school days in 2013 because of asthma, according to the Centers for Disease Control and Prevention.
+Children in the United States miss millions of school days each year because of asthma, according to the Centers for Disease Control and Prevention.
 Asthma symptoms can also prevent kids from concentrating in class, participating in athletics and enjoying recess.

 Parents may do a good job of keeping a home asthma-safe, but they have less control over lung irritants in the classroom such as dander from classroom pets, dust and mold.

 Parents must work with teachers and schools to make schools safe, according to the American Lung Association (ALA).